 Then a few breeders we met opened up to us when we asked about the imported blood lines, where the lineages originated in their kennels.
 Discovering, breeders in the USA failed to prove their Coton de Tulear lineage to be pure.

 Then we encountered the "tall" Coton de Tulear being sold in the United States and no where else in the world.
-Tall Cotons are unheard of in Europe, Sweden, Finland, Argentina, Brazil.
-And Coton de Tulears that were solid black and solid brown in color are unheard of in these countries as well.
+Tall Cotons are unheard of in Europe, Canada, Sweden, Finland, Argentina, Brazil.
+And Coton de Tulears that are solid black and solid brown in color are unheard of in these countries as well.
 This is what triggered us to only consider importing.
 No other countries in the world have Coton de Tulears that are solid black or brown, they do have tri color puppies but the coat fades as they mature, possessing a white base coat from birth with shades of tan or gray into their adult years.